 It is widely believed that the diamond was mined during the reign of the Kakatiya dynasty (11th to 12th century) in India’s Golconda region.
 Later, it came into the possession of the Mughals.
 When Nader Shah of Persia sacked Delhi after defeating Mughal emperor Muhammad Shah, he took the diamond along with the Peacock Throne, in which it was encrusted.

 In 1813, the diamond came into the possession of Sikh ruler Maharaja Ranjit Singh before eventually falling into the hands of the British.

 Since the 19th century, the diamond has remained in the possession of the British royal family.
 It is placed at the front of the crown worn by Queen Elizabeth, the Queen Mother — Queen Elizabeth II’s mother.
 The Koh-i-Noor was last seen in public in 2002 when the crown was placed atop the coffin of the Queen Mother.

 Mined in South Africa in 1905, the Cullinan diamond originally weighed 3,106 carats — the largest rough diamond in history.
 However, it is now a collection of 105 gems of different cuts and weights.

-The Cullinan, one of the most magnificent diamonds in the world, was named after Thomas Cullinan, the chairman of the mine.
+The Cullinan, one of the most magnificent and expensive diamonds in the world, was named after Thomas Cullinan, the chairman of the mine.
 The worth of the stone would be an estimated USD 400 million in the current market.